About Sequoia Children’s Center Early Education School

 We promote attitudes of respect, cooperation, and the understanding that every child’s differences make them unique and special.
 We support each child's social/emotional, cognitive and biophysical development through energetic play, dynamic interpersonal interactions, and enrichment offerings, with our overarching goals to foster curiosity, social skills, self-help skills, self-confidence, and a love for reading and learning.

 The Center was founded in 1975, as an infant & young child-care outreach service for working families, a Catholic Charities program.
 It was later adopted as a non-religious community service program, by the First United Methodist Church of Redwood City.
-Over the years, the number of local working families in need of year-round, full-day child care increased; programs and capacity have grown accordingly.
-During the past two decades, programs for infants, toddlers and preschoolers were expanded and enhanced.
+Over decades as childcare needs increased, programs and capacity have expanded, creating and enhancing programs for infants, toddlers and preschoolers.
 Our landmark achievement, in 2006, was our initial 6 year accreditation, which was awarded after a careful self-study and improvement of our programs and several independent evaluator visits.
 See also NAEYC (National Academy for the Education of Young Children) .

-Over the recent decade, child development experts have determined many factors which contribute to "school readiness" in children, which validate our underlying philosophy.
-Most recently, the State of California delayed the entry age of kindergarten by three months; the Pre-K class now with older children, has been split into two formal classrooms, the Pre-K class, for those children who are 4 on or before September 1st, and an Early Pre-K classroom, "Woodpeckers", for older 3 year olds and young 4's.
-The curriculum for the Pre-K class, has become more robust in the areas of math and science, and both the Woodpeckers class and the Pre-K are aligned with the California Department of Education's developmental goals and recommendations for kindergarten readiness.
+Over the recent decade, education experts have determined many school-readiness factors in children, which validate our philosophy.
+Most recently, the State of California delayed the entry age of kindergarten by three months; the Pre-K class now with older children, has been split into two formal classrooms, the Pre-K class, for those children who are 4 on or before September 1st, and an Early Pre-K classroom, "Woodpeckers", for older 3's and young 4's.
+The curriculum for the Pre-K class has become more robust in the areas of math and science, and both the Woodpeckers class and the Pre-K are aligned with the California Department of Education's developmental goals and recommendations for kindergarten readiness.

 We are licensed through the California Department of Social Services for children between the ages of 2 months and 5 3/4 years old - or 5 years 9 months.
 (Licenses #410509027 and 410519042).